Abukodonosor/scrping-recept/README.md

-# scrping-recept
+# scraping-recept

-stepper scraper playthrough
+stepper scraper walkthrough

-# Scrping Recept
+# Scraping Recept

 This is a script designed for scraping data.
 It utilizes Puppeteer for web scraping and TypeScript for development.
 With this script, you can easily extract data from web pages using Puppeteer and manipulate it as needed.